by The Brightmine Editorial Team

 Minimum wage

-Nebraska employers must pay employees a minimum wage of $12.00 per hour, with certain exceptions, such as certain student workers, trainees and tipped employees.
+Nebraska employers must pay employees a minimum wage of $15.00 per hour, with exceptions for certain workers such as trainees, student-learners, youths and tipped employees.
+Every January 1, the minimum wage will be increased by 1.75%.
 Nebraska’s minimum wage requirements apply to employers employing four or more employees at any one time.

 Employers that own or operate assembly plants, workshops or mechanical establishments must provide employees with a meal break of at least 30 consecutive minutes in each eight-hour shift.
 Employees must be relieved of all duties and may not be required to remain in the building or on the premises where their labor is performed.